|

 Ride Description: This ride is a favorite of locals as well as fat trackers from around the state; it is challenging but not too difficult.
 From the Monarch Tram parking lot, start up the one-lane dirt road east of the gondola tower.

 Another sign notes the Continental Divide Trail.
 Similar markers will be present along the remainder of the trail, all the way to Marshall Pass.
-Follow the single track for.7 mile to the power line and continue up the 4 wd road going almost straight south.
-This section gains 230 feet in .7 mile.
+Follow the single track for.7 miles to the power line and continue up the 4wd road going almost straight south.
+This section gains 230 feet of elevation in .7 mile.

-The next 8.7 miles are single track, which will climb initially (300 ft. in 1.5 mi) to gain the ridge crest.
+The next 8.7 miles are single track, which will climb initially (300 feet in 1.5 miles) to gain the ridge crest.
 Continue along the crest skirting high points on their southwest aspects.
 This section is exposed, so avoid thunderstorms.

 Mt.
 Princeton-Raspberry Gulch Loop Trail

-This trail offers plenty in great views and in challenge.
+This trail offers great views and great challenges.
 The single track section of this ride is excellent through aspen and ponderosa forest and open meadows.
 There are great views of the Sawatch Range's Collegiate Peaks and the opportunity for a meal and hot bath at the Mt.
 Princeton Lodge following the ride.

 Rating: Difficult